AM to AM conversion

 The amount of power in the electron beam equal to the cathode voltage times the beam current.

 BITE (Built in Test Equipment)

-Helix protection is circuitry in a tube power supply that shuts the tube off when body or helix current exceeds a threshold that has been determined to damage the tube.
+Helix protection is a circuit in a tube power supply that shuts the tube off when body or helix current exceeds a threshold that has been determined to damage the tube.

 Breakdown power (minimum firing power)